Key takeaways

 The timing question everyone asks

 This is the most important practical detail: gabapentin needs a head start.
-Most vets recommend giving it 1–2 hours before the anticipated start of the storm, not at the first rumble.
-If you wait until your dog is already pacing and panting, you've lost much of its effectiveness — the anxious nervous system is harder to calm once it's already fired.
+Most vets recommend giving it 1 to 2 hours before the anticipated start of the storm, not at the first rumble.
+If you wait until your dog is already pacing and panting, you may lose much of its usefulness because the anxious nervous system is harder to calm once it's already fired.

 This is exactly the problem Dog Thunder was built to solve.
 An evening alert at 8pm that says "there's a 90% chance of thunderstorms after midnight" gives you plenty of time to dose, set up the safe room, and have your dog settled before anything starts.